fbpx

 As the person in the office who boasts the most pets (3 dogs and a cat), it came as no surprise to my co-workers that I wanted to do personalized pet gifts and to write a post on animals.
 There are so many unusual animals out there in the world, I’ve picked out a few that just made me happy to know about!

-Takin – Two years ago while in Bhutan, I got to see a takin, Bhutan’s national animal.
+Takin – Two years ago while one one of our Bhutan hiking tours, I got to see a takin, Bhutan’s national animal.
 A funny-looking creature often described as a goat-antelope, it’s actually more closely related to sheep and is native to the eastern Himalayas.
 Sadly, the takin is listed as a vulnerable species due to hunting and habitat loss, so I feel lucky to have seen one.

-Dugong – A distant cousin of the manatee, the one remaining dugong specie lives in the warm waters of the Pacific with a highly isolated population around the islands of Palau.
+Dugong – A distant cousin of the manatee, the one remaining dugong species lives in the warm waters of the Pacific with a highly isolated population around the islands of Palau.
 Dugongs can hold their breath for up to 6 minutes and dive up to 128 feet.
 Despite having protected status in many countries, these shy creatures are listed as vulnerable due to hunting.
+They’re a rare but welcome sight on our Palau adventure tour.

 Red Panda – Back to Bhutan and the Himalayas, the native region of the endangered red panda.
 Another misnomer, this little guy isn’t a panda at all (despite eating primarily bamboo), instead it’s related to the weasel, raccoon, and skunk.
 About the size of a house cat, red pandas live in trees at an altitude of 7,000′ to 15,000′ and are solitary creatures.